Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Acknowledgments

 \section{Acknowledgments}

-This paper is supported in part by the Department of Social Cooperation Program ``Intelligent Mobility Society Design,'' funded by Toyota Central R\&D Labs., Inc., of the Next Generation AI Research Center, The University of Tokyo.
+This paper is partly based on results obtained under a Grant-in-Aid for Scientific Research (A) JP22H00528 and supported in part by the Department of Social Cooperation Program ``Intelligent Mobility Society Design,'' funded by Toyota Central R\&D Labs., Inc., of the Next Generation AI Research Center, The University of Tokyo.